ps-innovator/ps-innovator/README.md

 ### Hi there 👋

-I am Pranav, a passionate Computer Science student.
+I am a current Computer Science student at UCLA and former AI/ML intern at Apple.

 I love to create impactful projects!